Tilt table test

 Why it's done

-A tilt table test is generally safe, and complications are rare.
-But, as with any medical procedure, it does carry a risk of complications.
+A tilt table test is generally safe.
+Complications are rare.
+But, as with any medical procedure, it does carry some risk.

 These complications usually go away when the table is returned to a horizontal position.

 You might be asked not to eat or drink for two hours or more before a tilt table test.
 You can take your medications as usual unless your health care provider tells you otherwise.

 What you can expect

 - Has you lie flat on a table that has a footboard and places straps around you to hold you in place.

 - Places sticky patches (electrodes) on your chest, legs and arms.
 Wires connect the electrodes to an electrocardiogram machine that monitors your heart rate.

 - Places a blood pressure monitor or cuff on your finger, on your arm or on both to check your blood pressure during the test.